LucasRelva/KennelOrganizer/readme.md

   - Nunjucks: ^3.2.3

 # Dependencies and their versions
-  -yarn sequelize db:seed:all
+  - yarn sequelize db:seed:all
-    -Run the seeds of the behariors
+    - Run the seeds of the behaviors
-  -yarn || npm install
+  - yarn || npm install
-    -Install the depences
+    - Install the depences
   - npm run dev || yarn dev
     - run server in localhost
   - npx sequelize db:create || yarn sequelize db:create